Martha Raddatz: Early life

-Raddatz was born in Idaho Falls, Idaho.
+Raddatz was born in Idaho Falls, Idaho, to Edward Dustin Raddatz and Doris Elaine (née Anderson).
 Her family later moved to Salt Lake City.
 She attended the University of Utah but dropped out to work at a local station.
+Raddatz is Jewish.

 Career

 Prior to 1993, Raddatz was the chief correspondent at the ABC News Boston affiliate WCVB-TV.
 From 1993 to 1998, Raddatz covered the Pentagon for National Public Radio.

 Raddatz began her tenure at ABC News in 1999 as the network's State Department correspondent and became ABC's senior national security correspondent in May 2003, reporting extensively from Iraq.
 On June 8, 2006, Raddatz received a tip that terrorist Abu Musab al-Zarqawi had been located and killed.
 This tip allowed Raddatz and ABC News to become the first news organization in the world to break the news shortly after 2:30 a.m.
 EST.

 In a March 24, 2008, extended interview with Dick Cheney conducted in Ankara, Turkey, on the fifth anniversary of the 2003 invasion of Iraq, Raddatz posed a question about public opinion polls showing that Americans had lost confidence in the war, a question to which Cheney responded by saying "So?"
 Raddatz appeared taken aback by the response, and Cheney's remark prompted widespread criticism, including a Washington Post op-ed by former Republican Congressman and Cheney friend Mickey Edwards.

 Raddatz is also the author of the New York Times bestseller The Long Road Home: A Story of War and Family, a book about the Siege of Sadr City, Iraq.
 A TV mini series based on the book aired on NatGeo in late 2017.

 After the national security beat, Raddatz became the network's chief White House correspondent for the last term of the George W. Bush administration.
 On January 9, 2007, Raddatz's mobile phone went off during a White House press briefing with Tony Snow.
 Of particular humor was her musical ring tone, Chamillionaire's "Ridin'."
 The press corps and Tony Snow enjoyed a few moments of laughter.

-Raddatz was appointed to her current position as ABC's Senior Foreign Affairs Correspondent in November 2008.
+Raddatz was appointed as ABC's Senior Foreign Affairs Correspondent in November 2008.

 Raddatz served as the moderator of the Vice-Presidential debate on October 11, 2012, between Paul Ryan and Joe Biden at Centre College in Danville, Kentucky.
 Raddatz also served alongside Anderson Cooper as co-moderator for the second presidential debate in 2016, between Hillary Clinton and Donald Trump at Washington University in St. Louis.
-Anderson and Raddatz were reviewed and some commentators noted their "no-nonsense approach" and "aggressive style", though Raddatz was criticized for a challenge to one of Trump's statements, which some journalists felt "fell outside of her mandate as moderator".
+Cooper and Raddatz were reviewed and some commentators noted their "no-nonsense approach" and "aggressive style", though Raddatz was criticized for a challenge to one of Trump's statements, which some journalists felt "fell outside of her mandate as moderator".

-The Guardian said in 2014 that Raddatz "is known for having well-cultivated sources inside the defense department."
+The Guardian said in 2014 that Raddatz "is known for having well-cultivated sources inside the Defense Department."

 Raddatz appeared as a reporter interviewing the President-elect of the United States in the 2017 episode "Imminent Risk" of the Showtime series Homeland.